-At New York’s George Washington bar, newly opened within the Freehand Hotel, Ben Rojo’s Commodore Perry Cooler reads like a modern twist on the two-ingredient Japanese whisky highball.
+At New York’s George Washington bar in the Freehand Hotel, Ben Rojo’s Commodore Perry Cooler reads like a modern twist on the two-ingredient Japanese whisky highball.
 “I was inspired by the green notes in Suntory’s Hakushu malt that play so prominently in their blended Toki whisky,” says Rojo of the base spirit, which he infuses with shiso leaves for added complexity.
 Sweetened with wasanbon, a fine-grained Japanese sugar, and bittered with a measure of yuzu juice, it manages to stretch the highball template, yet still hews closely to the spirit of the original.

 - heavy 1 1/2 ounces shiso-infused whiskey, preferably Suntory Toki (see Editor's Note)

 - 1 teaspoon wasanbon syrup (2:1, wasanbon:warm water)